Klepac-Ceraj-Lab/Resonance/README.md

   For more details, see below.
 - Before running analysis code, your environment must be set up.
   Please see instructions in [`setup/README.md`](setup/README.md)
-- Individual analyis "notebooks" are found in the [`notes/`](notes/) directory
+- Individual analyis "notebooks" are found in the [`manuscript/`](manuscript/) directory
-  - TODO: Make TOC / build scripts for running code that generates figures
-- The manuscript draft and references can be found in the [`manuscript/`](manuscript/) directory.
+- The manuscript draft and references can be also be found in the [`manuscript/`](manuscript/) directory.

-## Running julia code
+## Running the code

-This code is known compatible with julia v1.8.
-Project dependencies are provided in the `Project.toml` file.

-TODO: More details on code and data re-use

-## Data and System settings

-TODO: Details about how to set up environment.
+Helper scripts for downloading data and running code necessary for reproducing these analyses are available in the `Setup/` directory.
+See [`Setup/README.md`](Setup/README.md) for additional information on how to install julia and this repository.